 - It has a similar interface to other MS products.

 - It’s been around for a long time, and its features have developed over time.

 - It’s part of Microsoft and has the reliability and support that’s associated with an established company.

 - It has financial management tools that help project managers with estimating budgets.

 - It can be licensed as a desktop application.
 While this might make it seem more like a dinosaur, there are still organizations that will want this instead of a cloud solution.

 - It has templates to help users get started, which saves time.

-- Though MS Project does have a cloud-based solution, it is not very agile.
+- Though MS Project Online is a cloud-based solution, it has several disadvantages.
 Even with Sharepoint, which is designed to take advantage of the cloud, MS Project has great limitations on the cloud.

 - It’s difficult to learn and use.
 There’s a lot of time and effort, and even intensive training, that must first be invested in the software before project managers and their teams are comfortable using the software.
 This adds time to the project during the implementation stage.